 NU 26035 ADVANCED MEDICAL SURGICAL I - This 8 week course focuses on the signs and symptoms of altered functions of an organ or system for the purpose of recognizing coping responses designated to maintain integrity of the internal environment.
 The course includes nursing theory basic to diagnosis, planning, intervention, and evaluation of client care.
 The clinical component is designed to provide integration of nursing theory with clients experiencing moderate to complex interruption in adaptive modes and focuses on role mastery and interdependence for the associate nurse.
-(Pre-requisite: NU 26004 Pediatric Nursing)
+(Pre-requisite: All previous semester Nursing courses; Must be enrolled in the fourth semester NU 26045 Advanced Medical Surgical Nursing II and NU 26022 Nursing Leadership and NCLEX Review)

 NU 26045 ADVANCED MEDICAL SURGICAL II - This 8 week course is a continuation of the study of altered body functions.
 The nursing process is utilized to promote client adaptation to complex interruptions in physiologic needs.
 The course includes continued nursing theory basic to diagnosis, planning, intervention, and evaluation of client care.
 The clinical component is designed to provide integration of nursing theory with clients experiencing moderate to complex interruption in adaptive modes and focuses on role mastery and interdependence for the associate nurse.
-(Pre-requisite: NU 26035 Advanced medical Surgical Nursing I)
+(Pre-requisite: All previous semester Nursing courses: Must be enrolled in fourth semester NU 26035 Advanced Medical Surgical Nursing I and NU 26022 Nursing Leadership and NCLEX Review)